 I. Administrative Per Se Hearing

 The purpose of the Administrative Per Se Hearing is for the Administrative Law Judge to determine whether to uphold or void the (90) day suspension of your driver’s license.
-The scope of the Administrative Per Se hearing will limited to the following, which must be proved by a preponderance of the evidence:
+The scope of the Administrative Per Se hearing will limited to the following, which must be proved by a preponderance of the evidence whether the: